UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 ![](images/select_mode.png)

 Different types of objects can be selectable or not, and some are mutually exclusive.
-For now, we want to be able to select 5'/3' ends of strands, so click those (see the [README](../README.md) for a description of all the selection options):
+For now, we want to be able to select 5'/3' ends of strands, so click those under "Select" (see the [README](../README.md) for a description of all the selection options):

 ![](images/selecton_5p_3p_strand.png)